Stanley Hughes: Career

-Hughes visited several exotic places to collect and study microfungi which resulted in a plethora of over 130 publications, descriptions of hundreds of new genera and species and identification keys to help classify many moulds.
+Hughes travelled extensivvely to collect and study microfungi which resulted in over 130 publications, descriptions of hundreds of new genera and species and identification keys to help classify many moulds.
 In 1949 he spent three months in Ghana as a visiting scientist and in 1955 he visited many European national and university fungal collections to trace important specimens gathered by early mycologists.
 A Senior Research Fellowship from New Zealand in 1963 enabled him to spend a year in that country and author more than 30 papers on the fungi of New Zealand.
 In 1974 he spent three months at the Mycological Institute of the University of Pernambuco in Recife, Brazil.

-In the 1960s Hughes turned his attention towards “sooty moulds” or “black mildews”, a complex of fungi that had defied mycologists for almost two centuries.
-This dark fungus grows on honeydew excreted by sucking insects or on exudates, the fluid that escapes from lesions on the leaves or stems of certain plants.
-This substance can cover plant leaves, stems and twigs in a black sticky substance.
-They occur sporadically through the world but are particularly abundant and conspicuous in the “mist forests” of the Pacific basin.
+In the 1960s Hughes turned his attention towards sooty moulds, a complex of fungi that grows on honeydew excreted by sucking insects or on plant exudate.
+Sooty moulds occur sporadically through the world but are particularly abundant and conspicuous in the “mist forests” of the Pacific basin.
+In 1976 Hughes published a paper demonstrating that sooty moulds are not a single family but represent two different families belonging to two different orders of fungi.

-First mentioned by scientists in the late 1700s, sooty moulds were included in all great mycological floras of the nineteenth century.
-During the early nineteenth century the discovery of the sooty mould paradise in the Pacific basin intensified to involve nearly all of the world's foremost mycologists.
-By systematically evaluating the significance of previously unobserved or disregarded characteristics, a paper by Hughes in 1976 significantly contributed to the world-wide research effort by demonstrating that sooty moulds are not a single family but represent two different families belonging to two different orders of fungi.